MD man shot by UD police pleads guilty to aggravated menacing

 Md. panel looks to reduce costs of probation

-ANNAPOLIS — A state panel is eyeing changes to Maryland’s probation system to reduce the number of people who are incarcerated, using the savings to pay for additional drug and mental health treatment and other recidivism reduction programs.
-The Justice Reinvestment Coordinating Council is considering the recommendations as part of an overall effort to change […]
+ANNAPOLIS — A state panel is eyeing changes to Maryland’s probation system to reduce the number of people who are incarcerated, using the savings to pay for additional drug and […]

 HELEN C. RIVERA v.
 STATE OF MARYLAND